thebuildercore/stellarvault/README.md

 Or instantly swap into high-liquidity assets (like XLM, USDC) via Soroswap.

-Users can also stay in-platform and earn in your custom coin for loyalty or lower fees.
+Users can also stay in-platform and earn in XLM coin for loyalty or lower fees.

 ---

 #Tech Stack: